marklister/teredo-ddns-client/README.md

 ##How to run

+run `java -jar FreeDns-assembly-1.0.jar --hashCode [your freeddns hashcode].`  That's it after you run the above you should have a dns aliased ip6 address!

-run `java -jar FreeDns-assembly-1.0.jar --hashCode {your freeddns hashcode}`  Scala is not required to run this client -- only to build it.
+You can obtain your hashcode by inspecting the _direct url_ link given to you by freedns.afraid.org.
+Scala is not required to run this client -- only to build it.

-Optional arguments:
+####Optional arguments:

 --url the url you want to 'hit' with `%1$s` substituting for the hashcode and `%2$s` substituting for the ip address.
 (You can probably make this client work with any ddns service using this.)
+The default url is `http://freedns.afraid.org/dynamic/update.php?%1$s&address=%2$s`

  * %1$s - hashcode
  * %2$s - ip  address